volkya/volkya/README.md

 # Hi there, I'm Dylan Matias Correa 👋

 [![](./src/header_.png)](#)
-> <b>I'm a Software Developer who is a highly motivated person with strong technical, problem-solving with excellent time management, leadership, and team skills who is likely to create an impact on the organization/work, I'm a part of and always loves to socialize and experience new things in life.
-I have a great experience in Python, Flask, Angular, Node, Microservices and Backend Technologies including Machine Learning.</b>\
+> <b>I'm a Software Developer who is a highly motivated person with strong technical, problem-solving with excellent time management, leadership, and team skills who is likely to create an impact on the organization/work, I'm a part of and always loves to socialize and experience new things in life.</b>

-## 🙋‍♂️ About me
+### 🙋‍♂️ About me
 - Hiking and cycling to relax my mind.
 Good food, tea and spa to relax my body.
 - I'm a part of the [Open Source Community](https://github.com/volkya)
 - I write to my blog and post to my instagram.